crowdwiz-biz/crowdwiz-core/README.md

 Information for developers can be found in the [Bitshares Developer Portal](https://dev.crowdwiz.works/).
 Users interested in how crowdwiz works can go to the [CrowdWiz Documentation](https://how.crowdwiz.works/) site.

-For security issues and bug bounty program please visit [Hack the DEX](https://hackthedex.io).

 Getting Started
 ---------------